AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 [PEP](https://realpython.com/python-pep8/#:~:text=The%20primary%20focus%20of%20PEP,and%20style%2C%20for%20the%20community.) : A PEP is a document that describes new features proposed for Python and documents aspects of Python, like design and style, for the community.
 [PEP 8 – Style Guide for Python Code](https://realpython.com/python-pep8/#:~:text=The%20primary%20focus%20of%20PEP,and%20style%2C%20for%20the%20community.) : The primary focus of PEP 8 is to improve the readability and consistency of Python code.
 [PEP 20 – The Zen of Python](https://en.wikipedia.org/wiki/Zen_of_Python) : The Zen of Python is a collection of 19 "guiding principles" for writing computer programs that influence the design of the Python programming language.
+[iMovie](https://www.apple.com/fr/imovie/) : iMovie is an editing software designed for iOS and MacOS, it allows the user to organize, edit and share videos.

 <!-- Create a table with "word", "definition" and "source" -->